Select a facility below to access the full website.

 - Dave Steele Vice President and Chief Information Officer

-CFH takes pride in providing progressive, innovative technology, along with building strong relationships with patients, families, physicians and residents of the communities we serve.
+As a premier health care provider, UF Health Central Florida takes pride in providing progressive, innovative technology, along with building strong relationships with patients, families, physicians and residents of the communities it serves.

 Care Delivery Alliance (CDA) is a physician hospital organization (PHO) based in Lake County, Florida, built on a strategy that supports an independent rather than employed physician alignment and engagement model.
 Within CDA, physician participants maintain their individual practices in accordance with best practices.
 CDA represents the 1st phase of an evolutionary transition to a clinically integrated network, which gives independent practitioners the added advantage of partnering with other physicians and ancillary health providers and the local health system to improve quality and access for their patients, while better managing the cost associated with delivering that care.